 To a great extent humans dominate current ecological and evolutionary processes.
 As a consequence there is a growing slice of biodiversity that is forever lost to extinction.
 At the same time, another slice of biodiversity rides the wave of globalization expanding its presence and influence across the globe.
 These dual trends profoundly transform global biodiversity, producing ecological and evolutionary outcomes that are only just beginning to come into focus.
 Our group documents and explores this transition in biodiversity using a variety of inter-disciplinary research techniques, seeking to apply our insights to the task of conserving and sustainably managing valuable ecosystems.

 Are Bermuda bluebirds native to the island?
-A cool article in Scientific American on part of Julian Avery's dissertation.
+A cool article in Scientific American on part of lab-alum Julian Avery's dissertation.

 Where will the brood parasitic pin-tailed whydah establish in North America?
 Rob Crystal-Ornelas' dissertation research provides key insights into the answer.